 - By Alexis Lambert

-The Healthy Beginnings program is a free case management service focusing on minority women in the community who need a support system throughout their pregnancy and during the first two years of their child’s life.
-Families receive one-on-one care management to help make the pregnancy and the beginning years with their child a more joyful and healthy experience.
-We continue to empower and educate families on the important topics which promote child and family well-being.
+WIth the Healthy Beginnings Program families receive home visiting care management to help make the pregnancy and the beginning years with their child a more joyful and healthy experience.
+We continue to empower and educate families on important topics such as safe sleep which promote child and family well-being.